nova-collective/andromeda/README.md

 ### How to run

 1. Install the dependencies with `pnpm i`
+2. Login to Vercel using `vercel login`:
+   1. the github user needs grants for the project: email to `nova.web3.collective@gmail.com`
+3. Link to the project: `vercel link`
+4. Pull the `.env.local` configuration file by running the command: `vercel env pull`
-2. Build the Next.js app with `pnpm build`
+5. Build the Next.js app with `pnpm build`
-3. Start the Next.js app with `pnpm start`
+6. Start the Next.js app with `pnpm start`
    1. Alternatively you can start the app in dev mode (suggested way if you are a dev of this project): `pnpm dev`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.